“The mind is the great slayer of the Real. Let the disciple slay the slayer” (H.P. Blavatsky: ‘The Voice of the Silence’ 1889)

 Meditation for beginners: the main emphasis of the Centre is on teaching and encouraging meditation for beginners and ‘Joy of Meditation’ courses, including a weekly practice group, are run throughout the year for that purpose.
 See the Calendar page for more details and dates of these courses, plus email links to book places.

 [PLEASE NOTE that these courses teach the theory and practice of meditation as a spiritual discipline ie. as a transformative ‘yoga’ in the highest sense of the word, not simply as a therapy or method of relaxation.]

 In addition to the regular weekly classes there are meditation retreats, OM Healing circles and multi-faith devotional services.
-All these activities take place at the Theosophical Society’s headquarters in the West End of London unless otherwise stated (see Contact Us for address, map etc. plus email details).
+All these activities take place at the Theosophical Society’s headquarters in the West End of London unless otherwise stated (see Contact page for address, map etc. plus email details).

 ACCESS: only the introductory courses are open to newcomers (plus the weekly OM Healing circles which involve chanting and are open to all, including the optional period of meditation that accompanies them); all the other classes are specifically for members of the Centre and those who have graduated from the foundation training.
 Newcomers interested in meditation are warmly invited to attend but must book a place on Part 1 of an introductory ‘Joy of Meditation’ course in the first instance.
 This includes those with prior yogic experience for whom it will be an induction and attunement; it is not possible to join the intermediate or advanced groups direct.
 Please email the Centre if in doubt.

 The Centre has an emailing list which sends out a monthly programme to its registered members.
 If you would like to be added temporarily to this emailing list, please email the Centre to that effect.
 Once registered, you will receive the newsletters for at least three months after which you will automatically be removed from the list unless you have requested otherwise.